Wednesday, October 31, 2018

 The most curious part of Halloween 5 is how it shrugs off the ending to the previous movie – Michael Myers has been defeated but the evil has been passed on from him to his niece, Jamie.
 When Jamie gets home, she (donned in a similar clown costume and mask that Michael wore in the first movie) apparently kills her foster mother with a pair of scissors.
 She appears at the top of the stairs with the bloodied scissors and Dr. Loomis, realizing she has been consumed by evil, is about to fire upon her with his gun, but it is stopped the sheriff.
 I personally didn’t care for this ending, but it is an almost perfect set up for Halloween 5.
 Sure, Michael Myers may have been stopped but the evil lives on.
 This would have been an ideal opportunity to take the Halloween franchise in a completely new direction, while also further developing the character of Rachel.
 How would she react to her foster sister being turned to the dark side?
 Would she try to reach out to Jamie?
 Could she bring herself to kill her foster sister?

 Instead, director Dominique Othenin - Girard went for the safe approach and brought Michael Myers back, yet again.
 AAAHHHH!!!After the events of Halloween 4, Michael has been in a coma for a year (while given shelter by a homeless guy) and Jamie has been institutionalized in a children’s hospital (while being watched over by Dr. Loomis).
 It has been retconned so that Jamie merely injured her foster mother rather than murdered her.
 It also turns out that Jamie is psychically linked to Michael and can sense when he is about to kill her loved ones.
 Unfortunately, her previous experience with Michael was so traumatic that it rendered her mute.
-She can only communicate through gestures and notes.
+She can only communicate through gestures and hand written notes.
 Honestly, I’m really not bothered by this plot device because it does create some genuine tension.
 There are a few scenes where Jamie senses her friends are in danger and Dr. Loomis, and company, have to prod the information out of her to prevent a senseless killing.
 Again, these scenes are fairly tense and give the movie a sense of urgency; it is really everything else that I have a problem with.

 The biggest bone headed decision was killing off the character of Rachel.
 I get that killing off Rachel is supposed to signal to the audience that “no one is safe in this movie,” but the problem is that “killing off the survivors of the previous movie” had become fairly clichéd by 1989.
 In fact, the previous year’s Nightmare on Elm Street 4: The Dream Master did the exact thing.
 It would have been more shocking had the kept the character alive.
 It is also a bit disheartening to see the likable Rachel killed off in a similar manner that was reserved for all the interchangeable sex kittens in the Friday the 13th series.